 Rev. Dr. Celucien L. Joseph (aka “Dr. Lou”) is the Founder and President of Hope For Today Outreach (HTO), which he launched in 2015 in Port St. Lucie, Florida, and chairman of the board of directors.
 He also founded Hope Outreach Productions to attend to the literary production and media needs of HTO.
-He is an Assistant Professor of English at Indian River State College (Fort Pierce, Florida), where he offers courses in English composition and literature.
+He is an Associate Professor of English at Indian River State College (Fort Pierce, Florida), where he offers courses in English composition and literature.
 He is a writer, educator, researcher, and scholar.
 He is a passionate teacher who not only enjoys teaching students about academic issues but also about life issues and the transformative power of serving and giving, and human solidarity.
 His philosophy is that effective teaching should foster understanding, human growth, and spiritual transformation.

 Dr. Joseph is an ordained and licensed Christian minister with the National Association of Christian Ministers.
 As a minister, he has extensive experience in engaging in short term missions, both nationally and internationally.
 While he has traveled across the seas to Africa for missionary endeavors (i.e. preaching and teaching), he has spent fourteen years participating in evangelistic and social outreach ministries in the island of Haiti.
 His philosophy of Christian ministry, rooted in Galatians 2:10, Matthew 25:35-36, and James 2:14-17, entails active solidarity with the poor and the needy through empowerment and service to the glory of God.

 Dr. Joseph was born in Haiti and immigrated to the United States in 1994.
 He received his B.A. from The Baptist College of Florida, M.A. from University of Louisville, M.Div. from The Southern Baptist Theological Seminary, Th.M. from Southwestern Baptist Theological Seminary, and Ph.D. from The University of Texas at Dallas.
-He is the author of three books: From Toussaint to Price-Mars: Rhetoric, Race, and Religion in Haitian Thought (2013), Haitian Modernity and Liberative Interruptions: Discourse on Race, Religion, and Freedom (2013), and God Loves Haiti: A Short Overview of Hope for Today Outreach (2015).
+He is the author of several books including: From Toussaint to Price-Mars: Rhetoric, Race, and Religion in Haitian Thought (2013), Haitian Modernity and Liberative Interruptions: Discourse on Race, Religion, and Freedom (2013), and God Loves Haiti: A Short Overview of Hope for Today Outreach (2015).

 Dr. Joseph and his wife, Katia, live in Port St. Lucie, Fl, with their four children: Terrence, Joshua, Abigail, and Emily.